Reezzcy/Project-HIBIKI-POINT-Backend/Readme.md

 ```

 Important: Ensure no ports are currently in use on 3001, 3002, 3003, and 3004 before running docker-compose up.
 If any of these ports are occupied, services might fail to start.
 You can check occupied ports using commands like netstat -tuln (Linux) or lsof -iTCP -sTCP:LISTEN (macOS).

+## CI/CD

+This repository includes a GitHub Actions workflow at `.github/workflows/ci.yml` that runs on pushes and pull requests to `main`:

+- Installs Node.js dependencies for each service and the API gateway using `npm ci`.
+- Validates the `docker-compose.yml` configuration.
+- Builds Docker images for the API gateway and all services to ensure Dockerfiles remain valid.

+Pushes to container registries are not enabled by default.
+If you want to publish images, add registry credentials as GitHub Secrets and extend the workflow with a login and `push: true`.